Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Methodology

-As DARE can effectively reduce the redundancy of delta parameters in LMs by resetting most of them to zeros, we hypothesize that DARE is able to help address the interference of parameters when merging multiple models \cite{DBLP:journals/corr/abs-2306-01708}.
-Take \figref{fig:framework}(b) as an example, when merging two task-specific models (for math- and code-related tasks, respectively), DARE can help existing model merging methods better absorb the abilities of both models with less or no parameter interference.
+As DARE effectively reduces the redundancy of delta parameters by setting most of them to zeros, we hypothesize that DARE can help address the interference of parameters when merging multiple models \cite{DBLP:journals/corr/abs-2306-01708}.
+Take \figref{fig:framework}(b) as an example, when merging math- and code-related models, DARE can assist existing model merging methods to better absorb the abilities of two models with less or no parameter interference.